Lego Jurassic World (theme)

-Lego Jurassic World is a Lego theme based on the Jurassic World media franchise.
-It is licensed from Universal Studios and Amblin Entertainment.
+Lego Jurassic World (stylized as LEGO Jurassic World) is a Lego theme based on the Jurassic World media franchise created by Michael Crichton and centered on a disastrous attempt to create a theme park of cloned dinosaurs.
+It is licensed from Universal Filmed Entertainment Group and Amblin Entertainment.
 The theme was introduced in June 2015, with the release of toy sets and the video game Lego Jurassic World, both to promote the film Jurassic World.
 Subsequent sets were released in 2018, alongside the next film, Jurassic World: Fallen Kingdom.
 Various animated projects have also been made, including the 2018 television special Lego Jurassic World: The Secret Exhibit, and the 2019 miniseries Lego Jurassic World: Legend of Isla Nublar.